junaidwahab97/iot_ControlledAC/README.md

 ## Receiving IR Signal From AC Remote

 We need to first receive the IR signal from our remote in order to replicate it.
 We set the remote to the required settings then press the power on and off button then capture it with the receiver.
+We copy the recieved code from the serial monitor.
 Irremoteesp8266 library is used .
 We can skip this step if we already have the code for our AC.
 ## Transmitting IR Signal
 To transmit the IR signal we use an IR led and a NPN Transistor.
 The IR led transmits the IR signal to the AC which turns it on or off.
+We have used adafruit cloud to integrate this setup with the internet.
 We have to upload the code according to our AC manufacturer.